clunion/shardoverse/README.md

 # License(s)
-The game Shardoverse and all originaly created parts of it (source code, texts, descriptions and such) are licensed under the MIT licese, see the LICENSE.md file.
+The game Shardoverse and all originally created parts of it (source code, texts, descriptions and such) are licensed under the MIT license, see the LICENSE.md file.

-Parts which are used by the game, namely several assets like grafics, tiles, tilesets, textures, icons, cursors, sounds, music and fonts, which are not originally created by direct contributors to Shardoverse, are holding their own licenses.
+Parts which are used by the game, namely several assets like graphics, tiles, tilesets, textures, icons, cursors, sounds, music and fonts, which are not originally created by direct contributors to Shardoverse, are holding their own licenses.
 The use within Shardoverse does not remove those licenses.

 For each asset a file describing the origin of the data and, wherever possible, naming the copyright owner and the license.

-There is absolutely no intention to infringe any copyrights, trademarks or patents of their respectiv owners.
+There is absolutely no intention to infringe any copyrights, trademarks or patents of their respective owners.

 If that should happen nevertheless, that would be an accidental oversight and will be corrected.